spaceh3ad/spaceh3ad/README.md

 - 👀 I’m interested in space tech, blockchain and datascience
 - 🌱 I’m currently learning Blockchain Development
 - 💞️ I’m looking to collaborate on smartcontracts
-- 📫 How to reach me -> jan.kwiatkowsky@protonmail.com

 <!---
 spaceh3ad/spaceh3ad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.